jleinonen/jleinonen.github.io/about.md

 ### Other conference talks

+0. Improvements to short-term weather prediction with recurrent-convolutional networks.
+In *2021 IEEE International Conference on Big Data*, 2021.
+0. Spatiotemporal weather data predictions with shortcut recurrent-convolutional networks: A solution for the Weather4cast challenge.
+In *Workshop on Complex Data Challenges in Earth Observation (CDCEO)*, 2021.
 0. Hazard-specific Thunderstorm Nowcasting Using Machine Learning with Satellite, Radar and NWP Data.
-At *EUMETSAT Meteorological Satellite Conference*, 2021.
+In *EUMETSAT Meteorological Satellite Conference*, 2021.
 0. Machine Learning for Seamless Thunderstorm Nowcasting from Multiple Data Sources.
 In *ESA-ECMWF Workshop, online*, 2021.
 0. Stochastic generation of climate and weather data fields with generative adversarial networks.
 In *Workshop on Data Science in Climate and Climate Impact Research, online*, 2020
 0. *Highlight talk*: Generative adversarial networks for climate data field generation.
 In *9th International Workshop on Climate Informatics*, 2019